Nethereum/Unity3dSimpleSample/README.md

 # Unity3d Simple Sample (Ether transfer, ERC20 Contract deployment, transfer, query and balance)

+# PLEASE GO TO https://github.com/Nethereum/Unity3dSampleTemplate FOR THE LATEST SAMPLE

 This sample demonstrates how to transfer Ether and the interaction with as smart contract (in this scenario an ERC20 token smart contract) including Deployment of the contract, Transfer of a token (transaction), Query the balance of a token (calls) and finally retrieve Events from Ethereum.

 This sample uses the latest version of Nethereum which you can download from the releases.